bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 - The **Application Layer** can enjoy more concrete couplings to packages such as MediatR and Dapper for example, for concrete `IRequestHandler` and `INotification` implementations.
 - The **Application Layer** will enjoy loose coupling to the **Domain Layer** by adopting CQRS using MediatR.
 - Contravariant generic arguments in C# are specified with the `in` keyword, e.g: `public interface IQueryHandler<in TQuery, TResponse> : IRequestHandler<TQuery, Result<TResponse>>`. **Contravariance** allows you to use a less derived (more general) type than originally specified.
 Meaning its possible to assign an `IQueryHandler<BaseQuery, TResponse>` to a variable of type `IQueryHandler<DerivedQuery, TResponse>`, where `DerivedQuery` inherits from `BaseQuery`.
-- Having the different `ICommand` variations implement a common interface `IBaseCommand`, is useful, for expressing MediatR pipeline subscriptions with generic typing constraints, for dealing with cross-cutting concerns.
-Its also a handy potential maintainablilty point.
+- Having the different `ICommand` variations implement a common interface `IBaseCommand`, is useful, for expressing MediatR pipeline subscriptions with generic typing constraints, which will be handy when dealing with cross-cutting concerns.
+Its also just a handy potential maintainablilty point.
-- .NET `record` types in combination with a **Primary Constructors** are an elegant way to represent concrete `IRequest` (i.e. the requests, not the handlers) implementations.
+- .NET `record` types in combination with a **Primary Constructors** are an elegant way to represent concrete `IQuery` implementations, which in-turn implement MediatR `IRequest`.
+The  (i.e. the requests, not the handlers).
 - `IRequestHandler` implementation should be `internal sealed` to prevent undesirable misuse or extension outside of the **Application Layer** assembly.
-- **Queries** and **Commands** will need to return and accept data respectively.
-These abstractions (e.g. `BookingResponse`) should live in the Application Layer, close-by to the query or commands that work with them.
-These DTO's should be as plain as possible (POCOs), comprising of primtive types and flat non-nested hierarchical structures.
+- **Queries** and **Commands** will need to accept and return data respectively.
+These data transport definitions (e.g. `BookingResponse`) should live in the Application Layer, close-by to the query or commands that work with them.
+As this layer will be marshalling the data between queries/commands, these DTO's should be as plain as possible (POCOs), comprising of primtive types and flat non-nested hierarchical structures.
+- CQRS sets out the architectural bluebrint for keeping query and command logic separate - its often desirable to exploit differing techniques for querying the data versus modifying it.
+For example, using a micro ORM like Dapper for fast reads, but leaning into unit of work, repositories and entity framework for managing writes.
+- MediatR provides `IPipelineBehavior` which is an elegant middleware, that allows you to hook and wrap `IRequest` and `INotification` events as they occur.
+Put these in `Wintermute.Application/Abstractions/Behaviors/`.
-- This
+-